sagerenn/Problem_Solving_with_Algorithms_and_Data_Structures/Chapter06/search_sort.md

 best = 0, ordered list

 The shifting process will require a third of the processing work of an exchange since only one assignment is performed.

+It's suitable for nearly ordered list with best time complexity or the small list with low overhead.
+And the insertion sort is stable.

 ## Shell sort
 As we can see the performance of insertion sort is good in the ordered list, so if we can preset the ability of order of list and finally use insertion sort once again, we can improve the time complexity from O(n^2) --> O(n).